 Limited Availability Award-winning author/illustrator Kevin C. Pyle teaches how to create characters, build worlds, and tell your stories with words and pictures in this immersive workshop.
 Students are introduced to many of the narrative tools unique to graphic novels, such as the visual representation of complex emotions, the identification and use of visual storytelling devices, […]

 Designed by a language arts specialist, this workshop with Freestyle Repertory Theatre applies improvisational techniques to free the creativity of young authors.
 Two artists teach students to release their ideas, develop them into descriptions and characters, and finally organize a complete story.
 Students are encouraged to accept heir instinctual choices for character, setting, and action […]

 Gayle Danley shines a light on the vivid, moving, and real poetry that each student holds inside.
 Residencies begin with a performance that opens youthful eyes and ears to the power of the spoken word, and can end with a poetry “slam” in which students share their work with classmates and teachers.

-Using figurative language and image to spark the imagination, students explore memory through creative writing.
+Using figurative language and image to spark the imagination, students explore memory through creative writing with Eloise Bruce.
 Guided by the five senses, students use their personal experiences and emotions for inspiration as they write their own original poems.
 The results are carefully crafted memory poems expressed in vivid sensory language.

 “Slamming” is poetry written and performed by the poet.
 This powerful performance builds a meaningful connection with students through the delivery of heart stirring, real-life poetry, creating an incomparable literary experience that is both dramatic and humorous.
 In three optional workshops following the performance, students write and perform their own slam poetry and create their […]